MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-asynchronous-serverless.md

 [![Trivia game using Azure SignalR Service and Durable Functions](media/multiplayer/multiplayer-async-trivia.png)](media/multiplayer/multiplayer-async-trivia.png)

-Even though not entirely asynchronous per se as it runs on a 20 seconds timer, you can find the implementation of a **trivia game** built on durable Functions and Azure SignalR Service [on this link](https://github.com/anthonychu/serverless-trivia).
+Though it's not entirely asynchronous (it runs on a 20 seconds timer), you can find the implementation of a **trivia game** built on durable Functions and Azure SignalR Service [at this link](https://github.com/anthonychu/serverless-trivia).
 Clues are retrieved from [jservice.io](https://jservice.io/).
-To see it running, access [this link](https://aka.ms/serverlesstriviatrivia).
+To see it running, plese see [this link](https://aka.ms/serverlesstriviatrivia).

-The step by step is:
+Here's how it works:

-1. The trivia owner starts the game, invoking the **HttpStartSingle HTTP triggered Azure Function**, either upon deployment or via a web request.
+1. The trivia game hoster starts the game, invoking the **HttpStartSingle** Azure Function, either upon deployment or via a web request.
 2. That Azure Function kicks off the **TriviaOrchestrator Durable Azure Function**.
-3. Players decide to join the trivia.
-The device client from each player running the web app reaches out to the backend to get the Azure SignalR Service hub details.
-The backend receives the request via the **SignalRInfo Azure Function**, a token is generated by the binding using the key in the connection string, then it is sent to the device client.
-The device client sets the two signals from the Azure SignalR Service that is going to listen to: *newClue* and *newGuess*.
+3. Players join the game.
+The device client from each player running the app retrieves the Azure SignalR Service hub details from the backend.
+The backend receives the request via the **SignalRInfo Azure Function**.
+A token is generated by the function binding by using the key in the connection string, then it is sent to the device client.
+The device client sets the two events from the Azure SignalR Service that is going to listen to: *newClue* and *newGuess*.
-4. In the backend the **TriviaOrchestrator Durable Azure Function** calls the **GetAndSendClue Durable Activity Azure Function**.
+4. On the backend, the **TriviaOrchestrator Durable Azure Function** calls the **GetAndSendClue Durable Activity Azure Function**.
-5. The **TriviaOrchestrator Durable Azure Function** sets a timer to call itself every 20 seconds, that's the time players have to respond to the trivia clue.
+5. The **TriviaOrchestrator Durable Azure Function** sets a timer to call itself every 20 seconds, which is the amount of time the players have to respond to the trivia clue.
 6. The **GetAndSendClue Durable Activity Azure Function** pulls a trivia clue from the jservice.io service.
-7. Then the trivia clue is **broadcasted via Azure SignalR Service** to all connected users with the target *newClue*.
+7. Then the trivia clue is **broadcast via Azure SignalR Service** to all connected users with the target *newClue*.
-8. Players receives the trivia clue from the **Azure SignalR Service**, then they think what could it be the answer to the trivia question and submit it to the backend.
+8. Players receives the trivia clue from the **Azure SignalR Service**, and come up with their answer.
-9. The backend receives the requests via the **SubmitGuess Azure Function**.
+9. The backend receives the player responses via the **SubmitGuess Azure Function**.
-10. This Azure Function calculate if the answers submitted by the players are correct or not.
-Then the pertinent outcomes are **broadcasted via Azure SignalR Service** to all connected users with the target *newGuess*.
+10. This Azure Function calculates if the answers submitted by the players are correct or not.
+Then the outcomes are **broadcast via Azure SignalR Service** to all connected users with the target *newGuess*.
-11. The device client receives the outcome from **Azure SignalR Service** and updates the number of correct or incorrect guesses.
+11. The device client receives the response from **Azure SignalR Service** and updates the number of correct or incorrect guesses.

-In case you want to keep the Trivia running all the time, to restart an eternal orchestration, you can make use of a TimerTrigger Azure Function to run on startup (RunOnStartup=true) and periodically check if the eternal orchestration is running, and if not, start a new one.

 ## Pricing

 If you don't have an Azure subscription, create a [free account](https://aka.ms/azfreegamedev) to get started with 12 months of free services.
 You're not charged for services included for free with Azure free account, unless you exceed the limits of these services.
 Learn how to check usage through the [Azure Portal](https://docs.microsoft.com/azure/billing/billing-check-free-service-usage#check-usage-on-the-azure-portal) or through the [usage file](https://docs.microsoft.com/azure/billing/billing-check-free-service-usage#check-usage-through-the-usage-file).

-You are responsible for the cost of the Azure services used while running these reference architectures, the total amount depends on the number of events that will run though the analytics pipeline.
-See the pricing webpages for each of the services that were used in the reference architectures:
+You are responsible for the cost of the Azure services used while running these reference architectures.
+The total amount will vary based on usage.
+See the pricing webpages for each of the services that were used in the reference architecture:

 - [Azure Function](https://azure.microsoft.com/pricing/details/functions/)
 - [Azure Database for MySQL](https://azure.microsoft.com/pricing/details/mysql/)